AdityaSharma2028/AdityaSharma2028/README.md

 - 🌱 I’m currently learning **Python , C/C++ , Java , Javascript**

-- 👨‍💻 All of my projects are available at [linkedin.com/in/aditya-sharma-02764231a](linkedin.com/in/aditya-sharma-02764231a)
+- 👨‍💻 All of my certifications are available at [linkedin.com/in/aditya-sharma-02764231a](linkedin.com/in/aditya-sharma-02764231a)

 - 💬 Ask me about **Python , AI/ML**